■ Physician-patient:

 Have the learners write the referral letter that might have accompanied the request for a consultation.

-This text case can also be used to discuss the CMPA Good practices, “Physician-patient: Informed discharge”“Physician-patient: Documentation and record keeping” and “The healthcare system: Medication safety”.
+This text case can also be used to discuss the CMPA Good practices, “Physician-patient: Informed discharge”, “Physician-patient: Documentation and record keeping” and “The healthcare system: Medication safety”.
 For example, how could the pediatrician have ensured Mrs. Jones understood his instructions?

-CanMEDS: Collaborator, Communicator, Professional
+CanMEDS: Collaborator,

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.